-Classic Auto Air has done extensive testing on the correct method to install the water valve in order to get a repeatable and progressive temperature control.
-Your water valve MUST be installed per these instructions!... (if not, your system will not work properly... and that's an absolute fact).
+IMPORTANT NOTICE Classic Auto Air has done extensive testing on the correct method to install the water valve in order to get a repeatable and progressive temperature control.
+The water valve must be installed per these instructions!....

 The lower connection on the tubes coming thru the block off assembly is going to be routed to the water outlet on the intake manifold.
 Attach your hose with cable clamps on both ends and route where it will not interfere with linkage or come in contact with exhaust manifolds or headers.